Subject Choices - Advice and Guidance

 Getting your post-16 subject choices right is an important first step towards your chosen future pathway.
 Entry to the best universities and apprenticeships can be highly competitive and whilst academic performance is very important, they will also want to select students who are clearly well-motivated and passionate about their subject.
 In some cases, they may even ask you to gain some work experience in a relevant field.

-- You have not studied the subject before but you have looked into it and think it will suit your strengths.
+- It is a new subject that you have not studied but it interests you and you think it will suit your strengths.

 Some degrees will be open to you whatever subjects you choose to study for your A Level qualifications and there are many other popular degrees which are normally open to you without any specific subject background.
 These include: Accountancy; Anthropology; Archaeology; Business Studies; History of Art; Law; Management Studies; Media Studies; Philosophy; Politics; Psychology; Religious Studies; Sociology; Surveying.